Blue Mounds State Park

 Flush toilets are open, but showers, sinks, and drinking water is not currently available due to E. coli in the well.
 Visitors should bring their own water.
 More info about current conditions in the park.(Updated July 14, 2014)

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.

-Take three minutes to enjoy a front row seat at the 2012 bison roundup, and learn about what makes our herd unique.
+Take three minutes to enjoy a front row seat at a bison roundup, and learn about what makes our herd unique.
 Click the image at right to launch the video.